-Health care providers look for three characteristic features of polycystic ovary syndrome (PCOS): absence of ovulation, high levels of androgens, and cysts on the ovaries.
+Health care providers look for three characteristic features of polycystic ovary syndrome (PCOS): absence of ovulation, high levels of androgens, and growths on the ovaries.
 Having one or more of these features could lead to a diagnosis of PCOS.
 If your medical history suggests that you might have PCOS, your health care provider will rule out other conditions that may cause similar symptoms.

 Some of these conditions include: